 “When you starve, the system tries to save energy, and one of the things it can do to save energy is to recycle a lot of the immune cells that are not needed, especially those that may be damaged,” Longo says, “What we started noticing in both our human work and animal work is that the white blood cell count goes down with prolonged fasting.
 Then when you re-feed, the blood cells come back.
 So we started thinking, well, where does it come from?”

+Many questions surrounding the effect of fasting are still waiting to be answered.
+Meanwhile, some experts are skeptical of the research.

+Dr. Graham Rook, emeritus professor of immunology at University College London.
+“There is some interesting data here.
+It sees that fasting reduces the number and size of cells and then re-feeding at 72 hours saw a rebound.
+That could be potentially useful because that is not such a long time that it would be terribly harmful to someone with cancer.
+But I think the most sensible way forward would be to synthesize this effect with drugs.
+I am not sure fasting is the best idea.
+People are better eating on a regular basis.”

 HSC = Hematopoietic Stem Cells ST = Short Term LT = Long Term WBC = White Blood